 In February 2016, a founding group of non-profit organizations realized that colleges and universities were consistently noncompliant with federal guidance provided in the Higher Education Act around voter registration efforts on campuses.
 When we delved deeper into the issue we realized that many campuses either didn’t know they were noncompliant or didn’t fully grasp the unique opportunity they had to empower their students to engage in the democratic process.

 Since then, the SLSV Coalition has grown to over 400 partners including campuses, nonprofits, community leaders, students, and philanthropic leaders, working with almost 2,000 campuses in all 50 states.
 We have expanded our mobilizations but maintain a focus on collaborative solution-building guided by local and campus leaders.
-The SLSV Coalition was incubated by the nonprofit Young Invincibles and is now a project of the National Conference on Citizenship, a congressionally chartered nonpartisan, nonprofit organization dedicated to strengthening civic life in America.
+The SLSV Coalition was incubated by the nonprofit Young Invincibles, continued its work with the National Conference on Citizenship, and is now a project of NEO Philanthropy.

 The Students Learn Students Vote (SLSV) Coalition fosters connections and provides year-round support to campus, nonprofit, community, student, and philanthropic leaders working to build a more representative and equitable democracy by increasing college student voter participation and engagement in our democratic processes.